TheAbstract/security/readme.md

 the secure should be used for these types of important accounts and nothing else. all other accounts, for example; store, news, social media should go in the other account. basically everything not directly tied to your material resources should go in a separate email account.

-2. use an encrypted email service, like [protonmail](https://proton.me/mail).
+2. use an encrypted email service, like [proton-mail](https://proton.me/mail).

 ## password management

+1. use a password manager.

+2. choose a [strong passphrase](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html) for the manager itself.

+3. always choose a new password with every account or site. never re-use a password!

 todo:
 - [ ] general